 But dare you do that before seeing the Shoebill Stork!

 The famed birds are found at a handful of places in East Africa.
 But you may not plan a trip to South Sudan or western swamps of Tanzania anytime soon.
-So the Victoria swamp go Entebe is your best option to see them.
+So the Victoria swamp go Entebbe is your best option to see them.

 10 Days in Uganda- Bwindi, Queen Elizabeth, Kibale and Murchison NP